shawnrhoads/gu-psyc-347/docs/module-00-00_Syllabus.md

 ## Important course information

 Course assignments will be posted on Canvas, which include the course readings, videos, and links to the assignments you will need to complete each week.
-You'll need to be able to upload and download files, view streaming video, and use applications such as Google Docs, Google Python, Jupyter Notebook, Collaboratory, Slack, etc.
+You'll need to be able to upload and download files, view streaming video, and use applications such as Google Docs, Google Python, Jupyter Notebook, Google Colaboratory, Slack, etc.

-Be sure you have set your notifications in Canvas so that you receive announcements, Canvas mail, Discussion Board posts, etc. I will post announcements regularly to communicate with the class.
+Be sure you have set your notifications in Canvas so that you receive announcements, Canvas mail, discussion board posts, etc. I will post announcements regularly to communicate with the class.
 The minimum requirements to use Canvas can be found in this [Canvas guide](https://guides.instructure.com/m/67952/l/720328).

 Class meetings and office hours will be held on Zoom.
 You will need a microphone and webcam (you need not always have your webcam on, but you will want to be able to be visible at times).
 These sessions will be recorded and recordings will be posted on Canvas (including video, audio, and chat).
 By participating in class, you are giving permission for your participation to be recorded and posted online for other students to view.
 If that is a concern for you, please let me know.

 Students located in certain countries may face challenges participating in some academic enterprises due to fear of censorship, retaliation, or sanction.
 Some individuals have reported that following best security practices related to Zoom, NetID accounts, and device hygiene are sufficient to assuage those fears.
 Other individuals have reported that the use of Virtual Private Networks (VPNs) may better address some of these challenges.
 I cannot provide or recommend specific VPNs for student use; students are encouraged to research available options and determine whether they can lawfully and reasonably make use of such a technological solution in their jurisdiction.
-If this is a concern for you, please feel free to let me know so we can strategize how best to address this issue.
+If this is a concern for you, please feel free to let me know so we can strategize how to best address this issue.

 ## Who am I?